Misterio77/nix-config/README.md

 - `flake.nix`: Entrypoint for hosts and home configurations.
 Also exposes a devshell for boostrapping (`nix develop`).
 - `lib`: A few lib functions for making my flake cleaner
-- `nixos`: NixOS Configurations, accessible via `nixos-rebuild --flake`.
+- `hosts`: NixOS Configurations, accessible via `nixos-rebuild --flake`.
-  - `hosts`: My machines, and their specific configurations
+  - `common`: Shared configurations consumed by the machine-specific ones.
+    - `global`: Configurations that are globally applied to all my machines.
+    - `optional`: Opt-in configurations my machines can use.
   - `atlas`: Desktop PC - 32GB RAM, R5 3600x, RX 5700XT | Sway
   - `pleione`: Lenovo Ideapad 3 - 8GB RAM, R7 5700u | Sway
   - `merope`: Raspberry Pi 4 - 8GB RAM | Server
-  - `common`: Shared configurations consumed by the machine-specific ones.
-    - `global`: Configurations that are globally applied to all my machines.
-    - `optional`: Opt-in configurations my machines can use.
-- `home-manager`: My Home-manager configuration, acessible via `home-manager --flake`
+- `home`: My Home-manager configuration, acessible via `home-manager --flake`
     - Each directory here is a "feature" each hm configuration can toggle, thus customizing my setup for each machine (be it a server, desktop, laptop, anything really).